Let’s start broad. What’s your story?

 What made you take the leap into entrepreneurship?

-I took the leap because I wanted to live life by my own terms.
+I took the leap because I wanted to live life on my own terms.
 I don’t like to be told what to do, which is enough fuel to my fire.

 What is your background?